andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I then pinged search on client-1 and found the IP address 142.250.68.36 (IP address for google.com).
-I also ran nslookup which displayed the 10.0.0.4 IP address as well as 172.217.14.100 (another IP address for Google).
-I finished by using the ipconfig /flushdns command.
-This concludes the DNS project.
+Finally, I pinged "search" in client-1's Powershell and found the IP address 142.250.68.36 (IP address for Google.com).
+I also used the nslookup command which displayed 10.0.0.4 and 172.217.14.100 (another IP address for Google).
+I then finished by using the ipconfig /flushdns command.
+This concludes the DNS Practice project.
 </p>
 <br />